 Dr. Aung Thant

-Bob Piazza is an adjunct instructor of management at the University of Richmond Robins School of Business where he has taught Organizational Behavior, Strategic Talent Management, and Business Communications in the MBA program, as well as other courses in the Robins School Executive Education division.
-Bob also consults with various organizations on related topics.
-Bob retired after a 32 year-career in Human Resources, where his last position was Vice President for a company with annual sales of $1.3 billion, employing 8,000 people in 16 countries.
+Bob Piazza is an adjunct instructor of management at the University of Richmond Robins School of Business where he has taught Organizational Behavior, Strategic Talent Management, and Business Communications in the MBA program, as well as other courses in the Robins School’s Executive Education division.
+Mr. Piazza also consults with various organizations on related topics.
+He retired after a 32 year-career in Human Resources, where his last position was Vice President for a company with annual sales of $1.3 billion, employing 8,000 people in 16 countries.

 David Johnson is a former English teacher who left the classroom in 2006 to start Silent Images, a non-profit organization that seeks to tell the stories of persecuted, impoverished, oppressed, or forgotten people in the world.
-David has traveled to Myanmar over 10 times and has done documentary work in 40 different countries for hundreds of charities.
+Mr. Johnson has traveled to Myanmar over 10 times and has done documentary work in 40 different countries for hundreds of charities.
 He has authored two books on Africa and has lectured at dozens of universities across the United States of America.
-In 2011, David was a TED Talk speaker.
+In 2011, Mr. Johnson was a TED Talk speaker.

-David earned a BA in Education and English from University of North Carolina at Chapel Hill.
+David Johnson earned a BA in Education and English from University of North Carolina at Chapel Hill.

-David Klaus is passionate about building creative, high-functioning Myanmar organizations, and consults for for-profit and non-profit organizations on the topics of innovation, management, and organizational development.
-David has worked with the DeBoer Foundation since 2015, where he has been involved both in teaching leadership development content, and in building a strong network that supports Fellows to keep doing good after they complete their first intensive year of training.
+David Klaus is passionate about building creative, high-functioning Myanmar organizations, and consults for for-profit and nonprofit organizations on the topics of innovation, management, and organizational development.
+Mr. Klaus has worked with the DeBoer Foundation since 2015, where he has been involved both in teaching leadership development content, and in building a strong network that supports Fellows to keep doing good after they complete their first intensive year of training.

-David begin his work in Myanmar in 2008, where he founded the product design team at Proximity Designs, and led the development of a successful line of irrigation products for rural smallholder farmers.
-Before moving to Myanmar, David taught design thinking classes at the Hasso Plattner Institute of Design at Stanford as a Teaching Fellow.
+Mr. Klaus begin his work in Myanmar in 2008, where he founded the product design team at Proximity Designs, and led the development of a successful line of irrigation products for rural smallholder farmers.
+Before moving to Myanmar, Mr. Klaus taught design thinking classes at the Hasso Plattner Institute of Design at Stanford as a Teaching Fellow.

-David holds a BS in Mechanical Engineering from Northwestern University, and a MA in Mechanical Engineering from Stanford University.
+David Klaus holds a BS in Mechanical Engineering from Northwestern University, and an MA in Mechanical Engineering from Stanford University.

 Dr. Kyaw Moe Tun